 Considering the Calvinist position on limited atonement, Millard Erickson, a “moderate Calvinist,” writes the following,

 “We conclude that the hypothesis of universal atonement is able to account for a larger segment of the biblical witness with less distortion than is the hypothesis of limited atonement.”

 This is an interesting observation confirming that coherence and incoherence are indicators of valid and invalid interpretation.
 Erickson calls this “distortion.”
 Note that he is also affirming the interpretive criteria of comprehensiveness or explanatory power and explanatory scope when he talks about universal atonement being able to “account for a larger segment of the biblical witness.”

 Note Erickson’s hermeneutic.
 It includes the principle that our theological conclusions must “make sense,” that is, evidence “less distortion” in relation to other portions of “the biblical witness.”
 Furthermore, the biblical scope of that coherence is an important consideration.
 What we propose to be true of one text must “account for a larger segment of the biblical witness.”
-And it should not do so with “distortion.”
+And it should not do so with “less distortion.”
 Erickson obviously considers it important to identify this “distortion” or incoherence, and he feels he can do so reliably.
 “Distortion” should not be explained away or summarily dismissed as unimportant.
-Logical coherence across the breadth of Scripture is guiding Erickson in determining what is most likely the biblical truth regarding the scope of the atonement.
-That which causes the least “distortion” given the whole testimony of Scripture is the better interpretation.
+Logical and moral coherence across the breadth of Scripture is guiding Erickson in determining what is most likely the biblical truth regarding the scope of the atonement.
+That which causes the least amount of “distortion” given the whole testimony of Scripture is the better interpretation.

 Millard J. Erickson, Christian Theology, (Grand Rapids: Baker, 1985), 835.